 The book provides an excellent introduction to these fabulous and colourful styles for those not acquainted with them, Christopher Norton as ever proving to be as consummate an expert in his attention to stylistic detail and rhythmic nuance as he is inspired in his creative genius.

-And so to conclude, these two classic books have been reborn better than ever!
-There’s only one conceivable verdict for both – they are equally:
+These two classic books have been reborn better than ever.
+There’s only one conceivable verdict for both: they are equally outstanding!